vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-from-csv.md

       path: "hdfs://namenode_ip:port/path/to/user.csv"

       # Since from Exchange 1.1.0, csv.fields is available.
-      # If csv.fields is used, Exchange uses the values of csv.fields as the header of the CSV file
+      # If csv.fields is used, Exchange uses the values of csv.fields as
-      # and fields must have the same values as csv.fields.
+      # the header of the CSV file, and fields must have the same values as csv.fields.
-      # fields for the CSV file and nebula.fields for Nebula Graph must have the one-to-one correspondence relationship.
+      # fields for the CSV file and nebula.fields for Nebula Graph must
+      # have the one-to-one correspondence relationship.
       fields: [userId]

       # Specifies property names defined in Nebula Graph.
-      # fields for the CSV file and nebula.fields for Nebula Graph must have the one-to-one correspondence relationship.
+      # fields for the CSV file and nebula.fields for Nebula Graph must
+      # have the one-to-one correspondence relationship.
       nebula.fields: [userId]

-      # If csv.fields is set, its value is used to represent the header of the CSV file,
+      # If csv.fields is set, its value is used to represent the header of
-      # even though the CSV file has its own header.
+      # the CSV file, even though the CSV file has its own header.
       # fields and csv.fields must have the same value.
       # The value of vertex must be one of the values of csv.fields.
       csv.fields: [userId]